 the prayer to see angels worked in the first place.
 With hubby experiencing

 hearing the human-less footsteps, something occurred after the prayer.
+What, I can't tell you.
 On the

 other hand, I have a long family history of mental illness, schizophrenia to be